 |100%||Master||They are acknowledged as best at that skill, and regularly perform the impossible in challenging conditions.|

 100% is the upper limit for skills, either through improvement or by being modified before a skill roll.
-Characters with skills at 100% are Masters/Mistresses of their skills, and always succeed.
-Roll the dice to see if they get critical results.
-Masters never fumble their skill tests.
+Characters with skills at 100% are Masters of their skills, and always automatically succeed with a critical effect.

 Skills categorised for easy reference.